sou-lab/SetiUI-Icons-Sublime/README.md

 This is not Package.

-When using theme the [Theme - itg.flat](https://github.com/itsthatguy/theme-itg-flat) Sublime Text, Add sidebar icons.
+When using theme the [Theme - itg.flat](https://github.com/itsthatguy/theme-itg-flat) Sublime Text 3, Add sidebar icons.

 ![itg.flat Side Bar Icons](screenshot-1.png)